openvinotoolkit/datumaro/site/content/en/docs/formats/image_zip.md

     ...
 ```

-Images in a archives should have supported extension,
+Images in the archives should have a supported extension,
 follow the [user manual](/docs/user-manual/media_formats/) to see the supported
 extensions.

 ## Export to other formats

-Datumaro can load dataset images from a zip archive and convert it to
+Datumaro can load dataset images from a zip archive and convert it to an
 [another supported dataset format](/docs/user-manual/supported_formats),
 for example: